Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 During the work, take the steps listed within each of the three areas below.

-- Ensure that the contractor provides and installs delineators at locations shown on the plans or where directed by you.
+- Verify that the contractor provides and installs delineators at locations shown on the plans or where directed by you.

 - Inspect the materials and method of installation according to the specifications.